FY 2015 Budget - Congressional Justification

 Intramural Research Programs (IRP)

-The Division of Intramural Research Programs (IRP) is the component of NIMH that directly conducts research, complementing the Institute’s extramural grant funding program to the research community outside of NIH.
-IRP scientists study brain function and behavior; translate discoveries into clinical innovations; and provide an environment conducive to the training of clinical and basic scientists.
+The Division of Intramural Research Programs (IRP) is the internal research component of NIMH, complementing the Institute’s extramural grant funding program to the research community outside of NIH.
+IRP scientists investigate basic, clinical, and translational aspects of brain function and behavior; conduct state-of-the-art research, through the use of unique NIH resources; and, provide an environment conducive to the training of the next generation of clinical and basic scientists.

 Research Management and Support (RMS)

-In FY 2012, the Institute oversaw 2,696 research grants, 389 training grants, and 149 research and development contracts.
-Moreover, in FY 2012, NIMH proactively completed four largescale internal risk management reviews to examine and assess the effectiveness of management controls in four major areas of responsibility.
-The purpose of the NIMH Risk Management Program is to identify weaknesses and detect any potential fraud, waste, or abuse.
-NIMH continues to track implemented corrective action plans to improve internal policies and procedures.
+In FY 2013, the Institute oversaw 2,610 research grants, 374 training grants, and 146 research and development contracts.
+Moreover, in FY 2013, NIMH proactively completed six large-scale internal risk management reviews and implemented one ongoing review to examine and assess the effectiveness of management controls in four major areas of responsibility.
+The purpose of the Risk Management Program is to identify any weaknesses and detect potential fraud, waste, or abuse, and take necessary actions to minimize the risk of recurrence.
+The NIMH Risk Management Program implements new guidelines, updates current guidelines, and tracks corrective action plans in an on-going effort to improve internal policies and procedures.

 Budget Authority by Object Class